Sensitivity Approximation by the Peano-Baker Series: Numerical results

-with $f(x) = -8/7x_1+4/63 x_1^3$, parameters $p_1 = 7$, $p_2 = 15$, and initial condition $\bfx_0 = (0,0,-0.1)^T$.
+with $f(x) = -8/7x_1+4/63 x_1^3$, parameters $p_1 = 7$, $p_2 = 15$, and initial condition $\bfx_0 = (0,0,-0.1)^\tT$.
 This system models Chua's circuit, an electrical circuit consisting of two capacitors and an inductor, and the choice of parameters and initial condition causes the system to converge to a limit cycle.

-In this example, the Jacobian $\nabla_xf$ shows high variability within time steps $[t_k,t_{k+1}]$.
-The PBSR algorithm (Algorithm \ref{alg:PBSR}), because of the refinement of the time intervals, is able to capture these variations, and provides an approximation of the sensitivity matrix $\hat{\bfS}$ about one order of magnitude more accurate than the Exponential algorithm (Algorithm \ref{alg:ExpAlg}); the results are shown in Figure \ref{fig:Chua}.
+In this example, the Jacobians $\nabla_xf$ and $\nabla_pf$ exhibit high variability within time steps $[t_k,t_{k+1}]$.
+Because the PBS formula~\eqref{eq:Approx} can capture such variations, the PBSR algorithm (Algorithm~\ref{alg:PBSR}) provides an approximation of the sensitivity matrix that is roughly two orders of magnitude more accurate than the Exp algorithm (Algorithm~\ref{alg:ExpAlg}); this is according to both types of error estimates, comparing $\rerr^{\text{PBSR}}_k$ and $\rerr^{\text{Exp}}_k$ (see Figure~\ref{fig:Chua}), and $\ObjRelErr^{\text{PBSR}}_k$ and $\ObjRelErr^{\text{Exp}}_k$ (see Figure~\ref{fig:ObjRelErrChua}), respectively.
+Moreover, in Figure~\ref{fig:ObjRelErrChua} we note that aside from the initial phase, the FS method has an error that is essentially equivalent to that of the PBSR.

-\section{Conclusion and future Work}
+\section{Conclusion and Future Work}

-In this paper we address the problem of computing the sensitivity matrix of parameter-dependent ODE models in high-dimensional settings, where the forward or adjoint methods become too slow for practical purposes.
-This situation arises in, e.g., uncertainty quantification using Bayesian methods, where there can be a need to compute the sensitivity matrix at a large number of time steps and parameter values, and the parameter space is high-dimensional.
+In this paper we have addressed the problem of computing the sensitivity matrix of parameter-dependent ODE models in high-dimensional settings, where the forward and adjoint methods become too slow for practical purposes.
+This situation arises in, e.g., uncertainty quantification using Bayesian methods, where there can be a need to compute the sensitivity matrix at a large number of time steps and parameter values, coupled with a high-dimensional parameter space.